Fabricio Coloccini: Boca Juniors

-A.C.
-Milan
+AC Milan

-In 1999, at the end of the Apertura championship, Coloccini moved to A.C.
-Milan.
+In December 1999, at the end of the Apertura championship, Coloccini moved to AC Milan.
 He was at the centre of a controversy between Boca and Milan, because the transfer from Argentina to Italy was not agreed between the clubs.
 Instead, Milan arranged terms with Coloccini's father (also a former football player), who exercised his parental rights to remove the minor from Argentina.
 After that, FIFA ordered Milan to pay Boca compensation.

+On 22 January 2000, less than a month since moving to Italy, Coloccini turned 18 and joined AC Milan's senior team that at the time also featured a number of his fellow countrymen and national team players, namely Roberto Ayala, Andrés Guglielminpietro, and José Chamot, the latter of whom joined the club in the same transfer window.
+Despite manager Alberto Zaccheroni's preference for formations with three center backs and a lack of undisputed starters other than the team's captain Paolo Maldini, Coloccini did not make his debut for Milan during that season.
+He also stayed with the first team for first half of the 2000–01 season before going back to Argentina on loan.

 Loan moves

-In 2000, Coloccini was loaned to San Lorenzo where he helped the team to win the 2001 Clausura tournament.
-From 2001–04, Coloccini served three consecutive loans in La Liga: Alavés (netting six league goals), Atlético Madrid, and Villarreal, where he was always first-choice.
+In January 2001, Coloccini was loaned to San Lorenzo where he helped the team to win the 2001 Clausura tournament.
+From 2001 to 2004, Coloccini served three consecutive loans in La Liga: Alavés (netting six league goals), Atlético Madrid, and Villarreal, where he was always first-choice.

-Deportivo La Coruña
+Return to Milan and Deportivo La Coruña

+Ahead of the 2004–05 season, Coloccini returned to AC Milan.
+Despite facing fierce competition in central defense from Paolo Maldini, Alessandro Nesta, Jaap Stam, Kakha Kaladze, Alessandro Costacurta, and Dario Šimić, Coloccini still managed to make 5 appearances across all competitions before submitting a winter transfer request.

-After having only appeared once for A.C.
-Milan officially, Coloccini joined Deportivo La Coruña in January 2005, on a six-year deal.
-During his three-and-a-half seasons stint, he was an undisputed starter, and appeared in all the matches during 2007–08 netting four goals, good enough for a UEFA Intertoto Cup berth for the club.
+Coloccini joined Deportivo La Coruña in January 2005, on a six-year deal.
+During his three-and-a-half-season stint, he was an undisputed starter, and appeared in all the matches during 2007–08 netting four goals, good enough for a UEFA Intertoto Cup berth for the club.